 Media Coverage: PCQuest

 Enter the earliest smartphones and everything changed.
-Over the last decade, handheld devices, tablets, affordable and easily accessible Internet connectivity have been instrumental in transforming a largely brand-centric relationship to a customer-centric one.
-Today, it is the customer who is dictating the terms of the relationship.
-Today’s customers are online 24x7, expect brands to reach them on a channel of their choice.
+Over the last decade, handheld devices, tablets, and affordable and easily accessible Internet connectivity have been instrumental in transforming a largely brand-centric relationship into a customer-centric one.
+Today, the customer is dictating the terms of the relationship.
+Today’s customers are online 24×7, expect brands to reach them on a channel of their choice.
 They expect seamlessness and intuitiveness from the brand.

 Brands today need to think beyond matching customer expectations.
 They need to predict pain points and be ready to meet the customer at any stage of the journey, be it discovery, research or purchase.

 Also, a major element of today’s customer experience strategy is to tap into what the customer is saying (or not) about the brand’s offering.
 Measuring customer experience is an important step and brands would need to use a voice of the customer (VOC) programme.
 Such a programme collects all feedback, whether unstructured or structured, and offers brands a chance to tweak strategy constantly.

 One of the most popularly used measurements is the net promoter score or NPS.
 The NPS is aimed at asking customers about their likelihood of referring/recommending a brand and its offerings to friends or acquaintances.
 The responses are categorized into scores, and customers are marked promotors, detractors or passives.
 The score helps brands assess satisfaction and loyalty levels.
 Another metric is the customer satisfaction score or CSAT.
 The CSAT is one score that has the most clarity, as it allows the business to deploy customer satisfaction queries at key points of interaction with customer.
 These could include stages of discovery, consideration or purchase of a customer’s journey.